 &

 &

-\\ \end{array} \right]\,. \eea Left column and upper row here corresponds to the zero ghost number sector $\varPhi_0=(\phi^\zi, \egC^\cczb)$, middle column and row corresponds to the odd sector $(\gC^\czb,\agC_\czb)$ of gauge ghost and antighost fields, right bottom $(\gC^\cczb, \agC_\cczb)$ sector corresponds to the even sector of ghost-for-ghost and antighost-for-ghosts fields.
+\\ \end{array} \right]\,. \eeq Block in the left column and upper row here corresponds to the zero ghost number sector $\varPhi_0=(\phi^\zi, \egC^\cczb)$, the middle column and row block corresponds to the odd sector $(\gC^\czb,\agC_\czb)$ of gauge ghost and antighost fields, right bottom block corresponds to the even sector of ghost-for-ghost and antighost-for-ghosts fields $(\gC^\cczb, \agC_\cczb)$.

-In virtue of the factorization property in the reduced fields block (\ref{det_B}) the calculation of the full superdeterminant finally gives the one-loop contribution to the generating functional of the first-stage reducible gauge theory \bea{Z_1loop_1st} Z^{1-\rm loop} \;=\; \,\frac{\det \rho^\ccza_{\,\cczb}}{\big(\!\det \varkappa^{\cza\czb}\big)^{1/2} } \,\frac{ \det F^{\cza}_{\;\czb} }{ \big(\!\det F_{\zi\zj} \big)^{1/2} \big(\!\det \kappa_{\ccza\cczb}\big)^{1/2} \det F^{\ccza}_{\;\cczb} } \eea
+In virtue of the factorization property in the reduced fields block (\ref{det_B}) the calculation of the full superdeterminant finally gives the one-loop contribution to the generating functional of the first-stage reducible gauge theory \bea{Z_1loop_1st} Z^{1-\rm loop} &=& \,\frac{\det \rho^\ccza_{\,\cczb}}{\big(\!\det \varkappa^{\cza\czb}\big)^{1/2} }\nonumber\\ &&\times \frac{ \det F^{\cza}_{\;\czb} }{ \big(\!\det F_{\zi\zj} \big)^{1/2} \big(\!\det \kappa_{\ccza\cczb}\big)^{1/2} \det F^{\ccza}_{\;\cczb} }. \eea

 Let us assemble together all numerous ingredients of this expression which were introduced above in the course of derivation of this formula.
-Here the inverse propagator of the original gauge field $F_{ij}$ (\ref{invPropagator}), the ghost operator $F^\cza_{\;\czb}$ (\ref{gRegCond}) and the ghosts-for-ghosts operator $F^\ccza_{\;\cczb}$ (\ref{ggRegCond}) are respectively \bea{} F_{\zi\zj} &\equiv& S_{,\zi\zj}-X^ {\cza}_{,\zi} \varPi_{\cza\czb} X^ {\czb}_{,\zj}, \\ F^{\cza}_{\;\czb} &\equiv& X^ \cza_{,\zi}\mathcal{R}^\zi_{\czb} - \sigma^{\cza}_{\,\ccza} {\rho^{-1}}^{\ccza}_{\,\cczb}\, \omega^{\cczb}_{\,\czb}, \\ F^{\ccza}_{\;\cczb} &\equiv& \omega^\ccza_{\,\czc} \mathcal{Z}^\czc_{\,\cczb}. \eea
+Here the inverse propagator of the original gauge field $F_{ij}$ (\ref{invPropagator}), the ghost operator $F^\cza_{\;\czb}$ (\ref{gRegCond}), and the ghosts-for-ghosts operator $F^\ccza_{\;\cczb}$ (\ref{ggRegCond}) are, respectively, \bea{} F_{\zi\zj} &\equiv& S_{,\zi\zj}-X^ {\cza}_{,\zi} \varPi_{\cza\czb} X^ {\czb}_{,\zj}, \\ F^{\cza}_{\;\czb} &\equiv& X^ \cza_{,\zi}\mathcal{R}^\zi_{\czb} - \sigma^{\cza}_{\,\ccza} {\rho^{-1}}^{\ccza}_{\,\cczb}\, \omega^{\cczb}_{\,\czb}, \\ F^{\ccza}_{\;\cczb} &\equiv& \omega^\ccza_{\,\czc} \mathcal{Z}^\czc_{\,\cczb}. \eea